Korg Micro-X

 All of this in such a tiny synth may seem fanciful, but Korg pulled it off brilliantly.
 You got everything that made the Triton workstation an industry standard in a tiny, portable package that was perfect for touring musicians and small home studio set-ups alike.
 Ultimately, it's biggest limitation was it's two octave, velocity-sensitive keyboard, which made split combinations and chords difficult.
 However, if you could live with just 25 keys, the depths of the MicroX's abilities would keep any synth player happily exploring its sonic possibilities for years.

-Lookup Prices for Micro-X
+Lookup Prices for Micro-X on eBay

 Demos & Media